simshadows/discord-mentionbot/README.md

 # Available Modules

 * **Basic Information**: Presents some basic information about the server and the users in it, including user avatars and server icons.
+* **Dynamic Channels**: Gives users the ability to create temporary channels that disappear after a few minutes of inactivity.
+	* "Default channels" can be specified to be ignored by the module.
+	* Warning: Server owners beware!
+While normal members won't see all the hidden channels, you and the bot will.
+The solution is to have an "admin acount" separate from your normal account.
 * **Mentions**: Tools for keeping track of mentions.
 	* Mentions can be PMed when users are offline (with the ability to opt-out).
 	* A search tool allows you to scan through channels for mentions.